 The undergraduate classes required for admission into a pharmacy degree program vary significantly from one institution to the next.
 Due to the variations in admission requirements and procedures among the colleges and schools of pharmacy, it is advisable to research different pharmacy programs.
 Visit the pharmacy school Web sites for course requirements.
 School specific information is also available on the PharmCAS site and in the AACP annual publication, “Pharmacy School Admission Requirements” (PSAR).

 14. Should I choose pre-pharmacy or chemistry as my college major?

 You are not required to major in “pre-pharmacy” in college to be eligible for admission to a pharmacy degree program.
 Chemistry is a common major for pharmacy applicants because many of the course prerequisites for pharmacy are often incorporated into the standard chemistry curriculum.
-Student pharmacists, however; come from a wide variety of educational backgrounds, including those who majored in English, business, communications, biology, etc. If the pharmacy prerequisite courses are not required as part of your undergraduate major, you will need to complete these courses as electives.
+Student pharmacists, however, come from a wide variety of educational backgrounds, including those who majored in English, business, communications, biology, etc. If the pharmacy prerequisite courses are not required as part of your undergraduate major, you will need to complete these courses as electives.
 Contact your designated pharmacy programs directly to determine whether the admissions office distinguishes between classes taken at a community college versus a four-year institution.

 15. What is the minimum college GPA considered?

 Most pharmacy schools have a minimum grade point average (GPA) and test score requirements.
 Due to the high number of applications received in recent years, the minimum GPA may be quite low as compared to the average GPA of applicants offered admission.
-Visit the PSAR Table 8 for a list of average GPAs for the most recent entering class.
-Also visit the school pages on the PharmCAS Web site for the expected GPA of accepted students and minimum overall GPA considered at each PharmCAS school.
+Visit the PSAR Table 5 for a list of average GPAs for the most recent entering class.
+Also visit the school directory on the PharmCAS Web site for the expected GPA of accepted students and minimum overall GPA considered at each PharmCAS school.